vst473/iclr26/Indic MMLU/readme.md

 | Tamil     | 9.047856       | 9.042943           | 8.071144          | 14042         |
 | Malayalam | 9.134952       | 8.998148           | 7.956488          | 14042         |
 | Maithili  | 9.263282       | 9.118146           | 8.218772          | 14042         |

+**How to read the table:**

+* Ratings are on a **1–10 scale**, where higher scores reflect better translation and enhancement quality.
+* Most languages achieved **consistently high averages (>8.9)**, showing strong quality after enhancement.
+* A few outliers suggest areas where further targeted refinement may be beneficial.

 ---